-- Population may be infinite or finite.
-If a population consists of specified number of values, it is said to be finite.
-If population contains endless succession of values, the population is an infinite one.
+- A population may be infinite or finite.
+If a population consists of a specified number of values, it is said to be finite.
+If the population contains an endless succession of values, the population is an infinite one.

 A sample is a smaller group of members of a population selected as a representative of the population.

-- Size of the sampling depends on population size.
+- The size of the sampling depends on population size.

 - It can be defined as a part of a population.

 - The method of selecting samples from a population is called Sampling.